Without psychological safety, respect, and trust, none of the following is possible.

 Work is transient.
 We expect to change, or even discard, everything we build, from products to organizations and processes.
 Everything is an experiment.

-We work to make our customer’s lives better and their work easier.
+We work to make our customers’ lives better and their work easier.
 We do that by providing a steady stream of artifacts and aid that they find valuable.
+Our user/customers “drive” that process, but that means that you communicate often, watch them work, understand their problems, and collaborate on solutions.
+It doesn’t mean that you mindlessly do what you’re told.

 We think holistically.
 We work on complete products, not projects.
 If you have no projects,